Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Cases of del Pezzo surfaces

 $\mu_{\alpha \beta}$ must be regular in $U_{\alpha} \cap U_{\beta}$.
 By this condition, the variables other than $c_{13}$ or $c_{24}$ are zero.
 This can be shown as follows.
 We denote the general form of the generator as follows

 where $x$ and $y$ are the affine coordinates of $U_1$.
-For the 2-form (\ref{nm}) to be regular in the patch $U_1$, the integers $n$ and $m$ must satisfy
+For the $2$-form (\ref{LM}) to be regular in the patch $U_1$, the integers $L$ and $M$ must satisfy

-In order to determing the regularity condition for $U_2$, we first rewrite the 2-form (\ref{nm}) with the affine coordinates $(x', y')$ in the patch $U_2$.
-The coordinate transformation between $U_1$ and $U_2$ is given in the Figure \ref{Del1}.
+In order to determine the regularity condition for $U_2$, I first rewrite the $2$-form (\ref{LM}) with the affine coordinates $(x', y')$ in the patch $U_2$.
+The coordinate transformation between $U_1$ and $U_2$ is given in the (Figure \ref{Del1}).

-By this coordinate change, the 2-form (\ref{nm}) is transformed as
+By this coordinate change, the $2$-form (\ref{LM}) is transformed as